minimapletinytools/potatoforest/README.md

+This is a WIP.
+Spec is mostly done but will likely be refined.

-# Potato Tech Tree Builder
+# Potato Forest Tech Tree
 Potato Tech Tree is a flexible and simple game design tool for generating quantified tech trees.
 It is intended for both players and designers to better understand their game's progress tree.
 This tool has 3 components:

-- Definition Parser
+- Markup Language
 - Visualizer
 - Solver

-## Definition Parser
+## Markup Language
 A Potato Tech Tree definition is built from items and recipes.
 Items represent quantifiable things and recipes represent operations for creating items.
 Items are intended to represent many things.
 For example, they could represent a piece of research enabling new actions or be a logical intermediary of a more complex recipe.

 Potato Tech Tree Builder uses a simplified human writeable file format that is documented here.

 ### Expressions
 Expressions are ways to refer to quantified items.
 Item expressions are simply a quantity followed by the unique id of the item.
 For example `52 cards`.
 If no quantity is specified, it defaults to 1

 A list of expressions is simply a list of expressions separate by a new line, for example: